LCD344/kirby-mailer-wrapper/readme.md

 c::set("mailer.panel.drivers",["phpmailer" => "PHP Mailer","log" => "Logger"]); // Select which drivers to suuport with the mailing page in panel.
 ```

-Any parameters given to the wrapper will override those defaults.

 ## Requirements